 Social media platforms are essential job search tools.
 Employers and recruitment agencies use social media to search for candidates and promote job opportunities.

 - Employers will look at your social media profiles to gain an insight into you

-- You can increase your network by using LinkedIn and Facebook effectively
+- You can increase your professional network by using LinkedIn and Facebook effectively

-- You can join relevant industry groups and pages to help keep up-to-date with industry happenings
+- You can join relevant industry groups and pages to help keep up-to-date with your profession